botpress/botpress/docs/guide/docs/manage/configuration.md

 Logs are very useful to debug and understand what happens when the bot doesn't behave as expected.

-When you start Botpress from the binary (or using the Docker image), the bot is in `debug` mode.
-This means that a lot of information will be displayed in the console to understand what happens.
+When you start Botpress from the binary (or using the Docker image), your chatbots will run in debug mode resulting in a very high logs verbosity.

 There are 4 different levels of logs: